privacyIDEA is a fork of LinOTP

 if key_size is None:

-upd_param['keysize'] = keylen.get(hashlibStr)
+upd_param['keysize'] = keylen.get(hashlib_str)

-genkey = is_true(getParam(upd_param, "genkey", optional))
+genkey = is_true(upd_param.get("genkey"))

-if genkey and otpKey:
+if genkey and otp_key is not None:

 # The Base TokenClass does not allow otpkey and genkey at the